hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step2-container-filesystem.md

 `export POD=$(kubectl get pod -l app=nginx -o jsonpath="{.items[0].metadata.name}") && echo $POD`{{execute}}

-The Nginx Pod is on port 80, so port forward that to 8000 so we can call the web server main index page.
+The Nginx Pod is on port 80, so port forward that to 8000 so we can call the web server's main index page.

 `kubectl port-forward $POD 8000:80  > /dev/null &`{{execute}}